Main Content

 Course Overview

-On March 12 & 13, 2024, from 9 am – 12:30 pm each day, join us on Zoom from the comfort of your own home to learn about the methodologies and innovative approaches being employed to conduct ecological risk evaluations and assessments of aquatic and terrestrial ecosystems under CERCLA, RCRA, and various state mandates.
+On June 17 & 18, 2025 (from 9 am – 12:30 pm each day), learn about the methodologies and innovative approaches being employed to conduct ecological risk evaluations and assessments of aquatic and terrestrial ecosystems under CERCLA, RCRA, and various state mandates.

-On March 19 & 20, 2024, from 9 am – 12:30 pm each day, join us on Zoom from the comfort of your own home as NJDEP representatives take you through the updated NJ guidance document for the completion of ecological risk assessments under the Licensed Site Remediation Professionals (LSRP) Program.
+On June 24 & 25, 2025 (from 9 am – 12:30 pm each day), NJDEP representatives will take you through the updated NJ guidance document for the completion of ecological risk assessments under the Licensed Site Remediation Professionals (LSRP) Program.

 Featured Topics